pythonarcade/arcade/doc/programming_guide/performance_tips.rst

 performance will be terrible.

-If you are encountering this, you can speed things up by using :class:`arcade.ShapeElement` lists where you batch together the drawing commands.
+If you are encountering this, you can speed things up by using :class:`arcade.shape_list.ShapeElementList` lists where you batch together the drawing commands.
 If you can group items together, than drawing a complex tree can be done with just one command.